-The Jurica-Suchy Nature Museum is pleased to announce that several prominent education and business leaders have joined the newly formed Jurica-Suchy Nature Museum Advisory Board.
-The new board is deeply committed to carrying out the mission and vision of the institution.
-The board serves as an advisory platform that is able to provide valuable experience and insights, in collaboration with the Jurica-Suchy Nature Museum staff, to plan a strategic direction and help to create a solid foundation for the museum’s future.
+Jurica-Suchy Nature Museum Advisory Board was founded in 2012 at the appointment of the Dean of the College of Science.
+The advisory board brings together prominent leaders in business and education, and is deeply committed to carrying out the mission and vision of the institution.
+The board serves as an advisory platform that is able to provide valuable experience and insights, in collaboration with the Jurica-Suchy Nature Museum staff, to plan the museum's strategic direction and help to create a solid foundation for the museum’s future.
 We are very fortunate to have these great leaders committed to deepening and strengthening our goals and future endeavors.
 The board members include:

 Br.
 Guy Jelinek, O.S.B.

 Dr. Mark Poch